 More Info About Sarah Mason, Face of TIME Magazine's 'The Protester'

+More information is becoming available about Sarah Mason, the young woman featured on the cover of TIME magazine as "The Protester."
 At 25 years old, Mason's face was captured by L.A. photographer Ted Soqui at Occupy L.A. and turned into one of Shepherd Fairey's iconic images to grace the front of the glossy magazine.
 Before being snapped by Soqui, though, Mason was apparently already being approached by many a reporter, perhaps because of this (courtesy of NPR):

 Cleaning up leaves from the storm the night before is Sarah Mason.
 The tall, 25-year-old could be a GAP model.

 “I saw this as a unique opportunity to organize and collaborate with people who had a very broad sense of the activist work that needs to be done.
 People that recognize that it’s going to take more than nominating a particular candidate, it’s going to take more than just passing a law, it’s actually going to be a long term struggle against a system and an ideology and that’s what inspired me to go and move down to the front lines of Occupy LA,” she said.